alirezaasvadi/DTSH/README.md

 ### Digital 3D Model.
 Gazebo was used as the physics-based simulator.
-A digital 3D model is created in \textit{SDFormat (Simulation Description Format)}\footnote{\href{http://sdformat.org}{http://sdformat.org}} format in a \textit{.WORLD} file.
+A digital 3D model is created in *SDFormat (Simulation Description Format)* (http://sdformat.org) format in a *.WORLD* file.
-It consists of the addresses to DAE files (\eg, wall, cabinet, chair, sofa, table, etc) from the previous step.
-The DAE files (\ie, the CAD models) were used to define the visual and collision properties of the objects and were augmented with other properties such as being static or movable, object pose, etc. For example, the home frame is static and is populated by movable objects (\eg, chairs).
-The poses of objects were attained using Blender from previous step. %The result in \textit{.WORLD} file is the smart home model.
+It consists of the addresses to DAE files (*e.g.*, wall, cabinet, chair, sofa, table, etc) from the previous step.
+The DAE files (*i.e.*, the CAD models) were used to define the visual and collision properties of the objects and were augmented with other properties such as being static or movable, object pose, etc. For example, the home frame is static and is populated by movable objects (*e.g.*, chairs).
+The poses of objects were attained using Blender from previous step.
+The result in *.WORLD* file is the smart home model.

 ### Digital Model including a Robot.
-A file in \textit{.LAUNCH} format is required to start the Gazebo simulator with the created smart home model and a spawned Turtlebot model of \textit{Unified Robot Description Format (URDF)}.
+A file in *.LAUNCH* format is required to start the Gazebo simulator with the created smart home model and a spawned Turtlebot model of *Unified Robot Description Format (URDF)*.
-Therefore, the file comprises two sections: i) to launch the created \textit{.WORLD} file, and ii) to launch Turtlebot components (base, sensors, etc).
+Therefore, the file comprises two sections: i) to launch the created *.WORLD* file, and ii) to launch Turtlebot components (base, sensors, etc).
 This model was used in the paper for performing the experiments.